 Location: Sioux Center Health | 1101 9th St SE, Sioux Center, IA 51250

 Conference Rooms 1 and 2 (lower level)

 Participants must be 18 or older and have a high school degree or the equivalent.
 Proof of high school graduation or GED, etc. is required.
 Please mail a copy to Jessica Diaz (1101 9th St SE, Sioux Center, IA 51250).

 Application materials and payment must be received by Tuesday, March 12.

 Unless a class is canceled by Sioux Center Health, the $100 registration fee is non-refundable.
 However, if a course applicant becomes unable to attend a course they had registered for, the registration fee can be held for one calendar year from the start date of the original course registered for.

-For the remaining $575, the refund policy is as follows:
+For the remaining $575, the refund policy is:

 • Up to 1 week before class starts: 75%